The Man Behind the Curtain

 Chiliheads, the people who were involved in chili cook-offs, were always a part of Luckenbach.
 Some knew and visited with Hondo before Hondo bought Luckenbach.
 When the town came into the picture, the majority of the chiliheads gravitated to Luckenbach.
 You could find a dozen or so of them there just about any Sunday afternoon.
 That was when there were about three dozen chiliheads in all of Texas.

-Hondo Crouch died suddenly in September of 1976.
+Hondo Crouch died suddenly in .
 His passing was mourned by thousands.
 Hondo's share of Luckenbach was inherited by his daughters, Becky and Chris.